KhalidSharafEl-Din/AMIT-EmbeddedSystemD30/README.md

 # AMIT - Embedded Systems Diploma
-## This Reposotory is used to submit the assinemets and Projects
+## This Reposotory is used to submit the assignmets and Projects